nathe97/MicSocket/README.md

 # MicSocket

-Simple Server and Client to send microphone input via websocket.
+Simple Server and Client to send microphone input via socket.

 Client sends microphone audio to server.
 The server receives the audio and plays it back.